Suboxone Withdrawal: Timeline & Symptoms

 Buprenorphine’s half-life is 37 hours.
 By comparison, full opioid agonists, like morphine, typically have a half-life of 2-7 hours.

 While this means that Suboxone withdrawal symptoms will not begin the same day, it could impact how long the drug takes to leave the body.

 Other factors can impact how long any medication, like Suboxone, takes to fully leave the body, including:

-- Liver function (Suboxone is not recommended for people with reduced liver function due to drug abuse.)
+- Liver function.
+(Suboxone is not recommended for people with reduced liver function.)

-People who attempt to go “cold turkey” to end an addiction are also more likely to relapse.
-This can be especially dangerous if individuals have flushed all Suboxone from their systems, and then take a dose they used to take to get high.
-The body is no longer tolerant of the drug, and this can more quickly lead to overdose.
+People who attempt to go “cold turkey” are also more likely to relapse.
+This can be especially dangerous if individuals have flushed all Suboxone from their systems, and then take the same dose they once used to get high.
+Because the body is no longer tolerant of the drug, this behavior increases the risk of an overdose.

 At Recovery First Treatment Center near Miami, we offer medical detox for opioid addiction, alcohol, and many other substances.